nationalarchives/da-ayr-webapp/README.md

 ### SCSS files

-If you need to add any new style files, then you can create a [partial scss](https://sass-lang.com/guide/#partials) file, with filename prefixed by an underscore to mark it as such and then include it in the main.scss file using `@import`.
+If you need to add any new style files, then you can create a [partial scss](https://sass-lang.com/guide/#partials) file, with filename prefixed by an underscore to mark it as such and then include it in the main.scss file using `@use`.

-e.g. for `_foo.scss`, add `@import "includes/foo";`.
+e.g. for `_foo.scss`, add `@use "includes/foo";` at the top of the file that needs it.

+Note: unlike the older `@import` syntax, `@use` requires any mixins, variables or functions from the imported file to be namespaced with the filename.
+For example, a mixin called `on-mobile` defined in `_header.scss` must be called as `@include header.on-mobile { ... }`.
+To import all names without a namespace prefix, use `@use "includes/foo" as *;`.

 ### Set up SSL Certificate